The Plasma Membrane

 The Bilayer as Counter-Oriented Sheet Pair

 The framework reads this not as a chemistry-driven default (“water doesn’t like fat, fat doesn’t like water”) but as the substrate’s preferred low-frustration anchored expression of the same counter-rotating pair architecture the photon-modon chapter gives at the propagating limit.
 A photon is two counter-rotating circulations moving as one; a bilayer is two counter-oriented sheets held as one.
+That paired, anti-phase pairing is the lattice’s breath frozen at rest — which places the membrane squarely at the ladder’s locking pole, the molecular pairing-two built up into a wall, not at the anti-locking pole where structures must hold their parts apart.
 The orientation of the lipid in each leaflet — head pointing one way, tails the other — gives the leaflet a direction.
 The two leaflets’ directions are opposite.
 The bilayer as a whole is the substrate’s anchored version of the modon: directed circulation on each side, irrotational fluid between, the whole structure stable because the two sides cancel except for the residual chirality the substrate carries through.

 The same architecture rules wherever a counter-orientable component is available.
 Lipids are the cytoplasm’s natural choice because the substrate’s preference selects out of every available chemistry the structures that can express the counter-rotating pair as a stable matter configuration.
 The substrate offers the architecture; lipid chemistry takes the offer at the cell scale, the same way bacteriochlorophyll’s chlorin macrocycle takes it at the chromophore scale.